RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

     ![Add Logic App](/assets/images/logic-apps/3-add-logic-app.png)

 4. Under Resource group, click Create new.
-Enter the desired name and click OK, you can also select already existing one from the dropdown menu.
+Enter the desired name and click OK, you can also select an already existing one from the dropdown menu.

     ![Create Resource Group](/assets/images/logic-apps/4-create-resource-group.png)

-5. In the Basic tab, choose your subscription, provide a name for your Logic App, select the desired region, and specify the Plan type which dicates how the logic scales, what features are enabled, and how it is priced.
+5. In the Basic tab, choose your subscription, provide a name for your Logic App, select the desired region, and specify the Plan type which dictates how the logic scales, what features are enabled, and how it is priced.

     There are two plans:
     - **Standard:** Best for enterprise-level
     - **Consumption:** Best for entry-level.
-Pay only as much your workflow runs.
+Pay only as much as your workflow runs.

     <br>
     I will select the Consumption plan for this demo.
 It's important to note that under this plan, a single Logic App can have only one workflow, so if we need to create more than one workflow we will need to create separate Logic Apps for each one.